TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/self-managed/preparation/_index.md

 aliases: [/getting-started/kubernetes/self-managed/preparation]
 ---

 {{% tts %}} requires a few secret values to be configured.
-In this step, we generate them and store them for further use.
+In this section, we show how to generate them and store them for further use.

 <!--more-->